MrHedmad/kerblam/README.md

     installs the Python package with `pip install -e .`.

 You can configure all of these paths in `kerblam.toml`, if you so desire.
-This is mostly done for compatibility reasons.
+This is mostly done for compatibility reasons with non-kerblam! projects.

 ## Contributing
 Kerblam! is currently not accepting pull requests as it's still in its infancy.